belc0011/python-p3-v2-final-project-template/README.md

 ### cli.py

 The CLI is designed to print specific menus in response to user input.
-The main menu gives the user the option to generate a list of all available teams, add a new team, or search by player name to see which team they belong to.
+The main menu gives the user the option to generate a list of all available divisions, add a new division, search by team name, or search by player name to see which team they belong to.
 Depending on which option is selected, the CLI will then display the appropriate new menu related to their option.
-If the user chooses to display all available teams, they will then be prompted to select a team from the list, which will in turn display a new menu providing them with options for that team (display current players, add a new player, display current coach information, or update the coach information).
+If the user chooses to display all available divisions, they will then be prompted to select a division from the list, which will in turn display a new menu providing them with options for that division (display current teams or add a new team).
+Subsequent choices will display new menus giving the user the option to display current players on a team, add a player, display coach information for a team, or update coach information.
 Any options related to updating existing information or adding new information will result in a confirmation message to let the user know the changes were successful.
 At any point in the process, the user may exit the program by typing "0" followed by the enter key.
-The CLI is designed to automatically title case team names, coach names and player names, regardless of how they are entered by the user.
+The CLI is designed to automatically title case division names, team names, coach names and player names, regardless of how they are entered by the user.

 ### helpers.py